Berg0162/simcline/Wahoo Kickr/README.md

 # Man in the middle<br>
 It took me a lot of time exploring the relevant techniques, protocols and software tools involved with ANT+, BLE and FE-C...

 Tacx published in 2015 a document [TACX, FE-C and Bluetooth](https://github.com/Berg0162/simcline/blob/master/docs/How_to_FE_C_over_BLE_v1_0_0.pdf) that explains how to use the FE-C ANT+ protocol over BLE feature implemented on all (?)
 Tacx Smart Trainers.
-Tacx designed this feature because at that time an open standard (on BLE) for trainers was lacking. <b>Always check if your trainer has support for the FE-C ANT+ protocol over BLE feature, since NOT all TACX Smart Trainers that are labelled smart are equally smart!</b>
+Tacx designed this feature because at that time an open standard (on BLE) for trainers was lacking. <b>Always check if your TACX trainer has support for the FE-C ANT+ protocol over BLE feature, since NOT all TACX Smart Trainers that are labelled smart are equally smart!</b>
+Wahoo did not officially publish any document describing their proprietary protocol to control a Wahoo Kickr over BLE.
+However, the internet is again a great source for information about not so transparent companies.

 Now there is (<b>FTMS</b>) FiTness Machine Service protocol to control fitness equipment over Bluetooth.
 According to the smart trainer recommendations guide winter 2019-2020 of [DCRainmaker](https://www.dcrainmaker.com/2019/10/the-smart-trainer-recommendations-guide-winter-2019-2020.html) the situation evolved:
 > Meanwhile, for Bluetooth Smart, there’s FTMS, which is basically the same thing as FE-C when it comes to trainers.
 It’s not quite as widely adopted yet by trainer companies, but is by app companies.
 On the trainer company side only Elite, Saris, and Kinetic support it across the board.
-With Tacx having it on some but not all units, and Wahoo having it on no units (but all Wahoo and Tacx trainers support private Bluetooth Smart with all major apps anyway).<br>
+With Tacx having it on some but not all units, and Wahoo having it on no units (but all Wahoo and Tacx trainers support a <b>proprietary</b> Bluetooth Smart with all major apps anyway).<br>

 <b>How to detect the grade of the simulated track?</b><br>